cfw-guide/ios.cfw.guide/docs/en_US/guides/recommended-repos.md

   - TheHacker894
 ---

-After installing your jailbreak, you may want to install some repos ([repositories](faq#repos)).
+After installing your jailbreak, you may want to install some repos (<router-link to="/faq#repos">repositories</router-link>).
 You can use these to install more tweaks on your device.
 To get you started, here is a list of some recommended options.
 A lot of these may already be installed on your device!

 ## BigBoss